 Many different events can be considered as the cause of secondary headache.
 Neurological, internal and ENT causes, trauma, poisoning from medication or food, but also psychogenic factors play a role in the development of pain.

 Patients who are affected by migraines are subject to a particularly high level of suffering.
-Migraines are characterized by attack-like, very pain-intensive, often pulsating and up to three-day headache attacks, which lead to a strong feeling of illness due to their unpleasant side effects.
-The most common of these are nausea, vomiting and a greatly increased sensitivity to light and noise.
+Migraines are characterised by attack-like, very pain-intensive, often pulsating and up to three-day headache attacks, which lead to a strong feeling of illness due to their unpleasant side effects.
+The most common of these are nausea, vomiting, and a greatly increased sensitivity to light and noise.

 Migraines are mainly treated with pain relievers.
 In the case of very strong forms of the course, special medications - so-called triptans - are available that narrow the blood vessels in the brain and inhibit inflammation.
 Beta-blockers, calcium antagonists and various anti-epileptics are mainly used to prevent seizures.

 Medicinal products containing the active ingredients of ginkgo biloba are also used to prevent and treat headache attacks.
 Several clinical studies confirm its effectiveness in preventing the migraine attack and as a therapeutic measure in the acute attack.
 However, further examinations with a higher number of participants are necessary to ensure that these results are sufficiently confirmed.

 Ginkgo biloba against depressions

 Depression is a serious mental illness, the main characteristics of which are depressed mood, listlessness, lack of interest and joy.
 It should not be confused with the normal sadness, but rather characterised by a general 'feeling of numbness'.

 In contrast to depressive moods, clinically manifest depression does not go away on its own, but always requires treatment.
 They show very complex clinical pictures with a variety of symptoms.
 In addition to mild depressive episodes, moderate to severe depressive symptoms with or without a psychotic component can occur.